LeifGreiss/CollegianCrimeMap_1-master/README.md

 Frank Esposito: Data acquisition
 Jimmy Madden: PDF scanning of physical copies of Daily Logs

-The project is unfinished and is using test data.
+The project is unfinished and is using test data to display the markers.
 However, a live version of the map can be viewed here https://leifgreiss.github.io/CollegianCrimeMap_1-master/

 License: Software released under the MIT License.